nk1044/div-js/npm-library/README.md

-Below is an updated version of your README that reflects the new behavior:

----

 # trydivJS

 **trydivJS** is a modern, lightweight, and efficient UI library designed to streamline web development.
 It offers a rich collection of pre-built UI components, templates, and boilerplates, enabling developers to build high-quality user interfaces with minimal effort.
 With the latest update, trydivJS now generates a `utils/` folder for component management and provides a simple CLI command to add components directly.